 2. Running the Configuration Wizard

-Now, you’ll see that a new menu named ‘SEO’ is added to your dashboard.
+Now, that SEOPress is active on your site, you’ll see a new menu named ‘SEO’ on your dashboard menu.
 Click on it, then the dashboard for SEO opens.
 Here’s a Get started button that you must click to run the configuration wizard of SEOPress.